-Cannabis assisted psychotherapy can be an excellent tool for personal growth and insight contrary to popular belief.
+Cannabis-assisted psychotherapy can be an excellent tool for personal growth and insight contrary to popular belief.
 Many people in today’s society are not utilizing cannabis’s full potential.
 It’s common to use a substance to escape pain, and cannabis’s euphoric effect can be rather seductive for this reason.
-However, when used with careful intention, cannabis makes a wonderful psychotherapeutic facilitator.
+However, when used with careful intention, cannabis makes an excellent psychotherapeutic facilitator.
 This owes to its ability to amplify and clarify sensations, emotions, and thoughts while simultaneously softening defenses.

 Cannabis as Entheogen: Manifesting the God Within

 Solitary use and exploration with cannabis can result in visions and breakthroughs.
-However utilizing the plant’s potential as a facilitator for spiritual and psychological growth in psychotherapy differs.
+However, utilizing the plant’s potential as a facilitator for spiritual and psychological growth in psychotherapy differs.
 By working within the therapy relationship, the ways of relating to others and sharing emotions become a focal point of the healing and growing process.
-I am bringing my full presence and intention to witness, validate, understand, deepen and share my client’s journey with cannabis.
+I am bringing my entire presence and intention to witness, validate, understand, deepen, and share my client’s journey with cannabis.
 The medicine is in the relationship to the plant’s energy, the relationship with the therapist, and ultimately, the relationship with oneself.

 Cannabis as Facilitator: Value in Psychotherapy